New for 2017: Utilities are incorporated into your annual tax notice

 The Village of Pemberton has implemented a program to help provide fair and equitable apportionment of the cost of operating Village water and sewer utilities.
 The purpose of this program is to help us accurately identify those residences that DO NOT have secondary suites in order to ensure that these home owners continue to pay the lower single family water and sewer utility rate.
 For the purpose of this program, a secondary suite is defined as a self contained unit that is located within the same building as the principal use, and is provided with a separate entrance.

 If you DO NOT have a secondary suite, please complete a Statutory Declaration and return it to the Village Office on or before December 31st.
-Statutory Declarations have been mailed to those property owners who are currently being billed at single family utility rates.
 An inspection will be scheduled of all residences where owners have submitted a Statutory Declaration.

 If you HAVE a secondary suite, whether occupied or not, no action is required other than payment of your utilities once received.
 Please note that payment of the additional utility fee in no way legalizes the existence of a suite with respect to any covenant or Village zoning and building bylaws.